Baremetal Flow Example¶

 Prerequisites and Assumptions¶

-This flows starts with Vivado board files containing information on K26, K24, KV260 CC, KR260 CC or KD240 CC.
+This flows starts with Vivado board files containing information on K26, K24, KV260 CC, KR260 CC, or KD240 CC.
 The K26/K24 SOM is supported in Vivado with board files that automate the configuration of the board peripherals.
-These board files are available in Vivado’s board list in “Create Project” wizard.
+These board files are available in Vivado’s board list in the Create Project wizard.

-Step 1: Generate PL design in Vivado¶
+Step 1: Generate the PL Design in Vivado¶

-in Default Part
+Default Part

-Choose the carrier card to connect the SOM to, in this case the Vision AI Starter Kit carrier card:
+section, choose boards, choose the K26*/K24* card (in this case K26C), and then click connections:Choose the carrier card to connect the SOM to, which in this case, the Vision AI Starter Kit carrier card:

 Click through to finish creating the project.
 Now create a block design:

-Now add another block - the AXI BRAM controller:
+Now add another block: the AXI BRAM controller:

-Click on Run Connection Automation
+Click Run Connection Automation and connect the

-After that is done generating, right click on the block design you have created and select Create HDL Wrapper
+After it done generating, right click the block design you have created, and select Create HDL Wrapper; this will set the created block design as top module:

 Generate the bitstream:

-This will generate a bitstream at:
+This generates a bitstream at

 try_1/try_1.runs/impl_1/add_bram_wrapper.bit

-Lastly, export the .xsa file to work the next step in Vitis:
+.Finally, export the .xsa file to work the next step in Vitis:

-Select Include bitstream
+Select Include bitstream:

 Step 2: Generate Standalone Software in Vitis¶